Blood test

 What does a low vitamin D level in the blood mean?

-Vitamin D is also known as the sunshine vitamin because it is synthesized by skin exposure to the sunshine.
+Vitamin D is often called the sunshine vitamin because it is synthesized by the skin when exposed to sunlight.

-Low values of vitamin D in the blood are common in winter, in aged people who do not get regular exposure to sunlight or in countries with few daylight hours.
+Low levels of vitamin D in the blood are common during winter, in elderly individuals who do not get regular sunlight exposure, or in countries with limited daylight hours.

-A low level of vitamin D occurs with malabsorption syndromes such as celiac disease or cystic fibrosis.
-Also, in case of suffering nephrotic syndrome where there is a significant loss of vitamin D in the urine.
+A low level of vitamin D can also occur in malabsorption syndromes such as celiac disease or cystic fibrosis.
+It is also seen in conditions like nephrotic syndrome, where significant amounts of vitamin D are lost in the urine.

-A prolonged and severe deficiency of vitamin D may alter the development of bones, causing rickets in children and osteomalacia in adults.
+Prolonged and severe vitamin D deficiency can affect bone development, causing rickets in children and osteomalacia in adults.

-The most common vitamin D blood test measures only the 25-hydroxy vitamin D [25(OH)D] that it is the main circulating form of vitamin D.
+The most common vitamin D blood test measures 25-hydroxy vitamin D [25(OH)D], which is the main circulating form of vitamin D.

 Vitamin D [25(OH)D] blood values are usually given in ng/ml but sometimes you can see these values in nmol/l following the International System of Units (SI).
 In case your values are in nmol/l you can convert them using this tool: